neal-ramjeawan/neal-ramjeawan/README.md

 # Hi, I'm Neal 👋

-Cloud Platform Engineer with 6+ years of experience designing and operating secure cloud infrastructure.
+Cloud Platform Engineer with 7+ years of experience designing, building, and automating secure, scalable cloud platforms across AWS and Azure.
+Passionate about Platform Engineering, Infrastructure as Code, Developer Experience, and building secure self-service systems that enable engineering teams to move faster.

 ## 🚀 Current Focus